Target audiences

 Excluding audiences

-You can easily use audiences to include or allowlist users but not to exclude them.
+You can use audiences to include users but not exclude them.

-For example, you cannot exclude all Brazilian users by simply dialing back to 0% traffic for that audience.
-That is because if you turn off audience evaluation for Brazilian users, they end up in the "Everyone" audience.
+For example, you cannot exclude "all Desktop users" by dialing back traffic to 0% for that audience.
+This is because if you toggle off audience evaluation for Desktop users, they end up in the "Everyone" audience.

-To actually exclude or blocklist audiences, you need to define audience combinations using JSON.
-For more information, see Create advanced audience combinations.
+To actually exclude or blocklist audiences, you can define advanced audience combinations with not

 Overlapping audiences

-If you define multiple, overlapping audiences and multiple rules for a single flag, then the ways in which a single user successively evaluates against the rules can get complicated.
-For more information, see Interactions between flag rules.
+If you define multiple, overlapping audiences and multiple rules for a single flag, then how a single user successively evaluates against the rules can get complicated.
+For information, see Interactions between flag rules.

 Nested logical operators